appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-and-filter-chart-data.md

    FROM product_location pl
    WHERE pl.product_variant_id = {{Select_product.selectedOptionValue ?
 Select_product.selectedOptionValue : 147}};
   ```
-  The SQL query fetches product information from the `product_location` table, filtered by a specified product variant ID.
+  The SQL query fetches product information from the `product_location` table, filtered by a specified product ID.
 The ID is determined dynamically based on the selected option in Select widget, defaulting to `147` if not provided.

   To configure and filter queries for specific datasources, please refer to the [datasource](/connect-data/reference).